andy8radshaw/sei-project-4/README.md

 ---

 ## Front-end (days 3, 4, 5, 6, 7 & 8)
 For the front-end we used React Hooks throughout.
 I took charge of creating the Jobs, Navbar, Contacts and Resources pages.
 We used Axios for the data requests from the back-end, creating an API request library that was imported in to each relevent page.
 React-router-dom was used for page navigation in React.
-We decided to use Semantic UI styling framework as it appeared to be a slightly lighter weight than Bulma which we had all previously used. and our plan was to build with this in mind so in the final two days we would be able to
+We decided to use Semantic UI styling framework as it appeared to be a slightly lighter weight than Bulma which we had all previously used. and our plan was to build with this in mind so in the final two days we would be able to.

 **JobIndex page:**\
 For the Jobs Index page there were multiple views that needed to be created based on which ever device the user was using.
 For example, on desktop all 5 job category columns were visible, on tablet only 2/3 are visable and on mobile only one column could be viewed at a time.
 Because of these multiple views and needing to be able to switch between columns, I found a public React Hook that would take into account the viewport width and render the page based on this.
 I then created the mulitple views and the functions to switch between each view - again dependant on the current screen width.
-This ended up working very well however, I would like to add swipeable functionality to the mobile and tablet views for a nicer user experience
+This ended up working very well however, I would like to add swipeable functionality to the mobile and tablet views for a nicer user experience.

 For the desktop view I also created a drag and drop feature, which would enable a user to drag a job from one category to another.
 This ended up working very well and is a feature I am proud of.
 However, again through some better styling I think I could make the process a little slicker looking.
 Below is a code snippet of the function that occurs upon drop of the selected job: